BI Lead

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your experience in the BI space, particularly with Power BI and SQL.
-Emphasize any leadership roles or projects you've managed to showcase your ability to lead a team.
+Emphasise any leadership roles or projects you've undertaken, even if they weren't formal leadership positions.

-Craft a Compelling Cover Letter: Write a cover letter that explains why you are passionate about the BI field and how your skills align with the company's needs.
-Mention your experience with reporting and insights, and express your enthusiasm for taking ownership of the BI function.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for health and well-being, and how your skills align with the company's mission.
+Mention specific examples of how you've taken ownership of BI functions in previous roles.

 How to prepare for a job interview at Harnham